pigslyer/Paws-Plunder/README.md

 - Open the `.sln` file in the root directory.
 Launch the profile which you've just configured ("Godot" by default).
 You should be able to debug (try setting breakpoints) and use IntelliSense with Godot specifics.
 ## JetBrains Rider
 Godot support is now automatically integrated in the IDE and by opening the `.sln` file, you should get Godot Player and Editor profile automatically.

+Follow the same instructions as for VS2022 to set up paths.